Explore more of Mexico with these Memorable Mexican Vacations Under $100 a Day.

 25 Free and Cheap Things to Do in Cancún

-In the depths of winter, little sounds more appealing than a trip to a tropical paradise.
-The stunning city of Cancún, situated on the northeast Yucatán peninsula in Mexico, can make an affordable beach destination -- especially with all the free and cheap things to do in the area.
+As summer vacation season nears, few things sound more appealing than a trip to a tropical paradise.
+The stunning city of Cancún, situated on the northeast Yucatán peninsula in Mexico, can make an affordable beach destination — especially with all the free and cheap things to do in the area.
 Here's a list to help with planning a budget-friendly Cancún getaway.

 A few hours' visit to the Maya Museum affords a thorough glimpse into this fascinating Mesoamerican culture, which existed from 2,000 B.C. to 1697 A.D.
 The museum houses paintings, pottery, jewelry, and other artifacts from various eras of Maya civilization, and visitors can see archaeological evidence of the famed Mayan hieroglyphs.
 Admission costs about $5 a person, including outdoor access.
 The museum's grounds feature a lovely garden and the San Miguelito ruins, the remains of a small step pyramid.